Waste.net

 Peddler Trade

 Scrap peddlers or collectors of scrap, waste or by-products that accumulate or acquire from generators, typically unsorted or unprocessed materials for the resale to dealer yards or processors.
-The peddler trade sometimes referred to as scrappers, can range from do it youself (DIY) hobbyists, individuals as a side hustle, to part or full time entrepreneurial ventures.
+The peddler trade sometimes referred to as scrappers, can range from do it yourself (DIY) hobbyists, individuals as a side hustle, to part or full time entrepreneurial ventures.

 Scrap Dealers